Churchill Club: Arrest and trial

-On May 8, 1942, a waitress (Elsa Ottesen) saw two members of the club enter a large cafe and go straight for the coat closet, where later a German soldier reported a stolen pistol.
-Witnesses identified the two boys outside their private school.
-Later that night, Knud was arrested and the Germans took their stockpile of stolen weapons.
-Everyone who was involved was arrested that night.
-They were sent to King Hans Gades Jail to await the judge's verdict, then later sent to State Prison in Nyborg with sentences ranging from 18 months to 3 years.
+The boys were held at King Hans Gade Jail while awaiting sentencing and were later sent to State Prison in Nyborg with sentences ranging from 18 months to 3 years.
 In October 1942, a few boys (Kaj and Alf Houlberg and Knud Hornbo) managed to escape King Hans Gades Jail for 19 consecutive nights, having sawed loose a window bar, and perform more acts of sabotage.
 After the boys were recaptured, attacks from the Churchill Club ceased.